atodorov/atodorov.github.com/content/_posts/2013-12-24-upstream-test-suite-status-of-fedora-20.markdown

 [Fedora Packaging Guidelines](https://fedoraproject.org/wiki/Packaging:Guidelines#Test_Suites)
 state

-{% blockquote %}
-If the source code of the package provides a test suite, it should be executed in the {% raw %}%check{% endraw %} section, whenever it is practical to do so.
+> If the source code of the package provides a test suite,
-{% endblockquote %}
+> it should be executed in the %check section,
+> whenever it is practical to do so.

-In my research I found **738** SRPMs on the DVD which have a {% raw %}%check{% endraw %}
-section and **4838** such packages under `Everything/`.
+In my research I found **738** SRPMs on the DVD which have a %check section and **4838** such packages under `Everything/`.
 This is **28,6%** and **33,6%** respectively.